Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata

-The finite length property easily implies oligomorphicity, but we do not know if the converse implication holds.
-The purpose of this section is to prove that both the equality atoms $(\Nat,=)$ and the ordered atoms $(\Rat, <)$ have the finite length property (Lemmas~\ref{lem:equality-length} and~\ref{lem:ordered-length}).
+The purpose of this section is to prove that both the equality atoms $(\Nat,=)$ and the ordered atoms $(\Rat, <)$ have the finite length property (Corollary~\ref{cor:equality-length} and Theorem~\ref{thm:ordered-length}, respectively).
 Furthermore, the length of $\lin \atoms^k$ grows exponentially (and not worse) with $k$.
 The results of this section apply to an arbitrary field $\field$.

 Definition~\ref{def:length} speaks of equivariant subspaces.
-At the end of this section, we show that for the equality and ordered atoms, allowing a fixed support would make no difference.
+Later, in Theorem~\ref{cor:finsup-length}, we will show that for the equality and ordered atoms, allowing a fixed non-empty support would make no difference.

-\begin{myexample} Consider the equality atoms.
+\begin{example} Consider the equality atoms.
 The vector space $\lin \atoms$ has length 2, because it has exactly 3 equivariant subspaces which form a chain of two proper inclusions: